 This tasting room is perfect for the group who loves beer, wine and food.
 You’ll find 29 taps pouring up house beers as well as special guest beers.
 Taste one of the stronger barrel aged options, or something super unique like the Cocoa Belgian Blonde.
 They also offer the non-beer drinkers glasses of wine, and the brewery shares space with the delicious kitchen of Sublime North Park, so you can nosh on tasty bar bites as you wash it down with your fresh pour.

-With so many bar options in North Park, you can certainly find a destination to whet your palate or simply get loose and have a good dance session.
+With so many restaurant and bar options in the trendy North Park community, you can certainly find a destination to whet your palate or simply get loose and have a good dance session.
 You may have a tough time deciding where to go, so a safe bet would be to start at 30th and University and see where the day or night takes you.
 Have fun, drink responsibly, and if you find that you want an expert guide, call on So Diego Tours to plan the perfect food and/or cocktail/brewery tour for you!0